-Many times you when you hear about a footie players attempt at singing you ask yourself – Why ?
+Many times you when you hear about a football players attempt at singing you ask yourself – Why ?

-For what reason is he doing this ?
+For what reason are they doing this ?

 If it is for charity then fair enough.
 Buy the CD and donate it to an Oxfam shop afterwards.

 Why do you do it ?
 What makes you suddenly think (at the time) that you are at the king of all football and everything you touch will turn to gold ?
 Who is it who advised you ?
-Was it that ginger Evans ?
-Did you manager or your agent see dollar signs in their eyes ?
+Did your manager or your agent see dollar signs in their eyes ?

 The answer you’ll get back will always be.
 NO.